hyperledger-archives/sawtooth-core/docs/source/architecture/permissioning_requirement.rst

   off-chain storage or action.

 Radix Merkle Tree
-  A radix merkle tree is the representation of state used by Sawtooth.
-The tree is a merkle tree because it is a copy-on-write data structure which stores successive node hashes from leaf-to-root upon any changes to the tree.
-The tree is also an addressable radix tree because addresses uniquely identify the paths to leaf nodes in the tree where information is stored.
+  A Radix Merkle tree is the representation of state used by Sawtooth.
+The tree is a Merkle tree because it is a copy-on-write data structure which stores successive node hashes from leaf-to-root upon any changes to the tree.
+The tree is also an addressable Radix tree because addresses uniquely identify the paths to leaf nodes in the tree where information is stored.

 Validator Network